parkervg/blendsql/README.md

 The temporary table shown above is then combined with the original "transactions" table with an `INNER JOIN` on the "merchant" column.

 ### `JoinIngredient`
-Handles the logic of ambiguous, non-intuitive `JOIN` clauses between tables.
+Handles the logic of semantic `JOIN` clauses between tables.

 For example:
 ```sql